 - Separate and place the rings into a large bowl of water.
 Allow onion rings to soak for a few minutes before draining them in a colander.

-- Time to batter up!
-First, dredge your onion rings in flour (2 cups).
+- First, dredge your onion rings in flour (2 cups).
 Shake to remove excess flour.
-This is to help the batter stick to the onion rings.

 - Next, dunk the onion rings in melted ice cream (12 ounces).
 Tip: use vanilla flavored ice-cream for the perfect Sonic onion ring flavors.
-Then dip into the cornmeal.
-Gently shake off excess cornmeal.
+Then dip into the cornmeal and gently shake off excess cornmeal.

-- Place your onion rings on a plate and set aside to fry later.
-You can also arrange them on a cookie sheet to dry for a few minutes.
+- Now, place your onion rings on a plate and set aside to fry later.

-- In a large pot, heat vegetable oil to 350°F. Deep fry onion rings for 1-2 minutes or until golden brown.
+- In a large pot, heat vegetable oil to 350°F. Next, deep fry onion rings for 1-2 minutes or until golden brown.

-- Make sure the heat is not too high or you may have raw onions and burnt batter instead.
-Remove your onion rings from the oil and drain.
-Place on a paper towel to remove excess oil.
+- Moreover, you want to make sure the heat is not too high or you may have raw onions and burnt batter instead.
+Now, remove your onion rings from the oil and drain.
+Next, place on a paper towel to remove excess oil.

-- Arrange on a platter and garnish with slivers of red bell pepper, carrots and scallions.
+- Finally, arrange on a platter and garnish with slivers of red bell pepper, carrots, and scallions.
 Perfect with a tall glass of chilled beer!